By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 Is CRSC Worth Pursuing?

 Not every technically valid CRSC case creates a meaningful financial benefit.
+That is why one of the first questions should be: if I win, how much am I actually likely to recover?

 Usually, the retirees who benefit most are those who have: